lukehunter/ssgallery_net/README.md

 ## Introduction
 Stupidly Simple Gallery (ssgallery) is a really simple static image gallery generator for .Net

 I created this software out of frustration with all the bloated and unnecessary complicated gallery software out there.
 Would you believe that some gallery software actually waits until somebody requests a thumbnail to resize the source image?
 This strategy does not work well when using high resolution (10+ megapixel) source images.
-This software is designed to support as large of images as you like, pre-cache everything and be extremely simple (run it on a folder full of files, upload the result to web host, and you're done).
+This software is designed to support as large of images as you like, pre-cache everything and be extremely simple (run it on a folder full of files, upload the result to your web host, and you're done).

 ## Overview
 Only three page templates are used: